carlosiruiz/Customer_Churn_Prediction/README.md

 # Future Recommendations
 * Use feature coefficients calculate churn risk, with this feature the company can set up a discount strategy for customers who may churn.
-* The EDA shows that contracts could maintain customer retention, the company can help providing more cheaper contracts that could lower the customers who have Month-to-Month contracs.
+* The EDA shows that contracts could maintain customer retention, the company can help providing more cheaper contracts that could lower the customers who have Month-to-Month contracts.
 * Pricing could be a great influencing factor for customer churn.
-By increasing variablility in pricing and services, the churn rate for customers could improve.
+By increasing variability in pricing and services, the churn rate for customers could improve.